dennisXZX/web-developer-notes/Git.md

 `git merge branchName` to merge a branch into the current branch (the one with *).

+`git merge --no-ff` to retain the history of a merge commit, wich will prevent from executing `fast-forward`.

 #### git cherry-pick

 We can choose a commit from one branch and apply it onto another by using `git cherry-pick`.